Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: Explicit computations

 \section{Explicit computations}

 In this section, we explicitly study the KRW polytopes of metrics on $4$, $5$, and $6$ points.
-We published an accompanying data set of one generic metric of each combinatorial type of these sizes on Zenodo~\cite{zenodo}.
+An accompanying data set of one generic metric of each combinatorial type of these sizes is published on Zenodo~\cite{zenodo}.